Spuriosity1/Spuriosity1.github.io/_posts/2022-06-20-ParisGlutenFree.md

 **Copains**

-Cinnamon rolls, cookies and breads that are light and airy, with a proper crunchy crust.
-[5]
+Cinnamon rolls, top-tier patisserie and breads that look just likethe real thing, though I did not get a chance to try them.
+I had an escargot, a babka and a Paris-Brest (a ring of choux pastry filled with a chestnut cream, hazelnuts and flaked almonds.
+I described this to friends as a 'topologically nontrivial éclair').
+I would count the pastry as the nicest sweet I had in Paris.

+If you go to one place on this list, it should be here.
+It is located relatively conveniently in Les Halles, near the big tourist block consisting of the Centre Pompidou, Louvre, Saint Chapelle and Notre Dame.

+The only catch is that they are closed on Mondays. [correct as of June 2022]

+[5, self]

 **NoGlu**

 Purveyors of glazed doughnuts, baguettes and pastry.
-Though they open at 8:30, they don't have croissants until 9:30.
+Though they open at 8:30, they generally don't get their stock until 9:30.
 Try to get in relatively early - by 18:00, they only have a few things left.
-They serve croque monsieur ans similar up to 16:00.
+They serve croque monsieur and similar up to 16:00.
-I tried their éclairs and zucchini quiche, both of which were delightful nonetheless.
+I tried their zucchini quiche, éclairs, baguettes, croissants, pain au chocolat, brioche bun, madelines and a cappucino.

+The coffee had really expertly made milk, and I certainly can't fault any of the pastries for technical things - the croissant and pain au chocolat were flaky and delicious, though I preferred the pain au chocolat - but you should be warned that these sweet patisseries are very small and very expensive (even by Parisian standards).
+The zucchini quiche was delicious, and makes for a very respectable lunch.

+The baguettes are fairly standard gluten-free fare - they did not weave the same magic as others have with achieving soft exteriors and crisp exteriors.
+A Schär roll (one of the ones sold part-cooked that you have to finish cooking in the oven) arguably gives an experience that approximates a baguette more closely.

 [1, 2, self]

 **La belle vie sans gluten - Clementine Oliver**